Kumar Pallana

-Kumar Valavhadas Pallana (23 December 1918 – 10 October 2013) was an Indian American character actor and vaudevillian.
-He performed on the Mickey Mouse Club as a plate spinner and juggler.
+Kumar Valavhadas Pallana (23 December 1918 – 10 October 2013) was an Indian-American character actor.
+He performed on television on the Mickey Mouse Club, The Ed Sullivan Show, and You Asked for It] as a plate spinner and juggler.

 Career

 Pallana moved to the United States in 1946 and spent 20 years performing around the country before settling down in Texas at his wife's insistence, and started a yoga studio.